Councilmember Jean Godden

 In August of 2003, Jean quit her job as a city columnist to run for the Seattle City Council.
 Elected after a whirlwind 100-day campaign, she assumed chairmanship of the Energy and Environmental Policy Committee.
 During her first term, she led the council in stabilizing City Light's finances, lowering electric rates by 8.4 percent across the board, and achieving three years of greenhouse neutrality (the first major utility in the country to do so).
 She also orchestrated passage of a Critical Area Ordinance that protects fish-bearing streams and curtails use of pesticides.

 In her second term, she chaired the Finance & Budget Committee, which oversees financial management and budget policies for the city.
 She led the council through four difficult budget years, keeping core services strong and taking steps to maintain the city's triple-A credit ratings.
 Meanwhile, she worked to involve citizens in setting budget priorities and made budget deliberations more transparent and more readily available to the public.

-At the start of her third term, Jean will head a committee known as "LUC," an acronym for Library, Utilities, and (Seattle) Center.
-In addition, she will co-chair the council's Waterfront Committee, which will work to open the city's magnificent waterfront and redesign lands long shadowed by the Alaskan Way Viaduct.
+Jean currently chairs the Parks, Seattle Center, Libraries and Gender Pay Equity Committee.
+In addition, she co-chairs the council's Waterfront Committee, which will work to open the city's magnificent waterfront and redesign lands long shadowed by the Alaskan Way Viaduct.